The heat wave begins to ease today with afternoon showers in some regions.

-BarcelonaThe heat wave peaked this Monday, with scorching temperatures.
-Temperatures rose the most in the West, inland from the Ebro River, and in the Conca de Tremp region, where temperatures far exceeded 40°C. In fact, Today we reached the highest maximum temperature of the summer so far in our house., with nearly 44°C in Vinebre and some heat records (you'll find all the data at the end of this report).
-Highs will drop on Tuesday in these regions, but the heat will remain very intense across the country, and there's no clear end in sight.
-And tonight will again be a night of poor sleep, with tropical or scorching lows in many places, especially along the coast.
+BarcelonaThe heat wave peaked yesterday, with scorching temperatures.
+Temperatures rose the most in the West, inland from the Ebro River, and in the Conca de Tremp region, where they far exceeded 40°C. In fact, Yesterday we reached the highest maximum temperature of the summer so far in our house., with nearly 44°C in Vinebre and some heat records (you'll find all the data at the end of this report).
+Maximum temperatures will drop today in these regions, but the heat will remain very intense throughout the country, and there's no clear end to the extreme heat this week.
+Tonight was once again a night of poor sleep, with tropical or torrid lows in many places, especially along the coast.
+However, they were lower than the previous night.
 The most notable development will be showers and thunderstorms that will gain ground in the coming evenings in the northern half of the country.

 Tuesday: the mercury drops a little

-All of this will be the prelude to another exceptionally warm day, although there will be some changes.
+The early morning was once again warm, with tropical lows (above 20°C) in many regions.
+On the coast and in some local areas of Ponent and in elevated areas of Central Catalonia, some torrid lows (above 25°C) were recorded, although they have decreased compared to Monday morning.
+It's all the prelude to another exceptionally warm day, although there will be some changes.
 Maximum temperatures will drop in Ponent and the Ebro, as well as in nearby areas.
 It will continue to be very hot and could reach around 40°C in these areas, but the mercury will not rise as much as on Monday.
-However, there will be few changes along the coast and in the regions of Girona and Barcelona.
-Many highs of 33°C to 38°C will be recorded across the country, with muggy conditions near the sea.
+However, on the coast and in the regions of Girona and Barcelona, there will be little change.
+Many highs of 33°C to 38°C across the country, with muggy conditions near the sea.
+Meteocat maintains some intense heat alerts in Ponent:

 Sunshine and calm will prevail in the morning, with only a few low morning clouds on the coast—especially along the Ebro—and the Calija region due to the presence of suspended dust from North Africa.
 However, instability will increase in the afternoon due to the arrival of some cold air from above.
 This will cause the growth of dark clouds and irregular showers and afternoon thunderstorms in parts of the Pyrenees and Pre-Pyrenees, which, as the hours pass, may reach parts of Central and Western Catalonia.
 Some storms may be strong and locally accompanied by hail, hail, or strong gusts of wind, due to the accumulated heat.